Money in the Bank (2025)

-The 2025 Money in the Bank, also promoted as Money in the Bank: Los Angeles, was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 16th annual Money in the Bank event and took place on Saturday, June 7, 2025, at the Intuit Dome in Inglewood, California, held for wrestlers from the promotion's Raw and SmackDown brand divisions, with one match involving a wrestler from WWE's sister promotion Lucha Libre AAA Worldwide (AAA).
+The 2025 Money in the Bank, also promoted as Money in the Bank: Los Angeles, was a professional wrestling premium live event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown, with one match involving a wrestler from WWE's sister promotion Lucha Libre AAA Worldwide (AAA).
+It was the 16th annual Money in the Bank event and took place on June 7, 2025, at the Intuit Dome in Inglewood, California.
 This was the first Money in the Bank to broadcast on Netflix in most international markets and the first Money in the Bank event to be held in both the U.S. state of California and the Los Angeles metropolitan area.

 The event is based around the Money in the Bank ladder match, a multi-person ladder match in which participants compete to obtain a contract that grants the respective men's and women's winners a match for a championship of their choice at any time within the next year.
 The men's match was won by Raw's Seth Rollins, while the women's match, which was the opening bout, was won by SmackDown's Naomi.

 Three other matches were contested at the event.
 In the main event, Cody Rhodes and Jey Uso defeated John Cena and Logan Paul, whilst in other prominent matches, Becky Lynch defeated Lyra Valkyria to win Raw's WWE Women's Intercontinental Championship, and Raw's Dominik Mysterio successfully defended the WWE Intercontinental Championship against AAA's Octagón Jr. This event also saw a surprise appearance of R-Truth, as a week prior, it was announced that WWE would not renew his contract; it was subsequently revealed that as a result of fan backlash, his contract was renewed just before the event.
 The day of the event also marked the 28th anniversary of Michael Cole making his debut as a play-by-play announcer for the company.
 This was also John Cena's final Money in the Bank appearance as an in-ring performer due to his retirement from professional wrestling at the end of 2025.